DunniAdenuga/csci_363_searchEngine/README.md

 ## Phase 3

 ### Description
-The main purpose of this phase was to handle crawling to different urls and generating a list of urls for searches. onality.
+The main purpose of this phase was to handle crawling to different urls and generating a list of urls for searches.

 ### Compilation